vchan2/vchan2.github.io/2024APCalculusBC.md

 ### Updates

+I have added another full practice test to AP Classroom.
+It is split into 4 parts, each timed - when you start, the timer will start, and the assignment will end when you run out of time.
+Thus, make sure you are ready to write the test when you begin.

 <b>NOTICE:</b> We have been displaced from our usual room.
 Now our schedule is a little strange - we'll be in 2307 every Friday as well as the following dates:
   * Monday, May 5